What is Trade Order Timing?

 This type of order provides the highest liquidity to the trader, but the lowest amount of control.
 The best available price in our Bitcoin example, in a rapidly moving market, could be far from the trader’s ideal price where he hopes to enter the market.

-A fill or kill (FOK) order is quite intuitive in its name.
-By definition, FOK orders will either execute immediately or be canceled if conditions are not met.
+A fill or kill (FOK) order is intuitively named.
+By definition, FOK orders will either execute immediately or are canceled if conditions are not met.
 Usually, fill or kills require the whole order volume to be met at a specified price, otherwise, the order is canceled.
-However, some trades can be set in such a way that partial order volume can be completed, and the rest canceled.
-In this case, the trade is sometimes known as an “immediate or cancel” order.
+However, some trades can be set in such a way that partial order volume can be completed, and the

 In our previous example, let’s say the Bitcoin trader wants to purchase 5 BTC in a fill or kill order.
 Only 2 BTC is available at his specified price, so the order is not filled.
 Thus, it is canceled entirely.

-In an immediate or cancel order, however, the order is filled up to the 2 BTC.
+In an immediate or cancel order, however, the order is filled up to 2 BTC.
 The remaining 3 BTC on order is canceled.

 This type of order provides a good amount of liquidity and control for the trader, depending on the specified price.
 If the trader is willing to forego a better price for a higher chance at completing the trade, she will be met with higher liquidity.
 However, if the trader is strictly looking for a specific price, the order may be killed if no seller on the market is willing to trade at that level.